 - Eat foods that are cold to help numb pain or at room temperature.

 - Take small bites, and chew slowly and thoroughly.

 - If you are losing weight, eat small, frequent meals, and choose foods that are high in calories and protein, such as eggs, milkshakes, casseroles, and nutritional shakes.

 - Avoid dry, coarse, or hard foods and foods that need a lot of chewing.

-- Meet with a registered dietitian for additional advice on eating a balanced diet.
+- Ask for a referral to meet with a registered dietitian for additional advice on eating a balanced diet.